benjaminbhollon/verbose-guacamole/README.md

 ![v0.3.3 Editor](./screenshots/v0.3.3-editor.png)

 ## License
 Verbose Guacamole is released under the [GPL-3.0](./LICENSE) license.
+Specific files may be released under different licenses, which will be noted accordingly (such as the official themes, released under MIT, as noted in the comments).